floratos-lab/Multi-omic-Systemic-Host-Response-Score/README.md

 projection of the Multi-omic Systemic Host-Response Score (MoSS).
-MoSS is a multi-omic latent factor derived from integrated RNA-seq, proteomics, and immune cell composition data that captures a coordinated host-response axis of severe infection and related critical illness.
+MoSS is a multi-omic latent factor derived from integrated RNA-seq, proteomics, and immune cell composition data that captures a coordinated host-response axis of sepsis and severe infection.

 ## Publication